MFBF Highlights State Legislative Efforts

 The 92nd Minnesota legislature adjourned on May 23, 2022.
 Throughout the session, Minnesota Farm Bureau (MFBF) worked closely with elected officials, agency representatives and the governor’s office in support of our priority issues, based on policy set by our grassroots membership.

-Over the past four months, MFBF had a presence at the capitol every day, in addition to providing over 30 testimonies for committee meetings.
+Over the past four months, MFBF had a presence at the capitol every day, in addition to providing over 30 live testimonies for committee meetings and submitting over 40 written testimonies.
 We understand the importance of representing our members and the issues that impact them the most as the work in the fields and communities across the state.

 “With some of the items that were left on the table at the end of this legislative session, I’m pleased to see what we were able to accomplish for agriculture,” said MFBF President Dan Glessing.
 “Seeing a bipartisanship effort to support agriculture and rural communities was a big win.